• Home

 5. Twinkle Lights

-Adding Twinkle lights – not blinking lights, but bulbs that slowly twinkle one light at a time, not the entire strand going on and off at once adds to the glow of the tree.
-Adding a few strands of twinkle lights will make the tree look magical.
-You can find twinkle lights, here.
+Mini twinkle lights look the best on a Christmas tree.
+Adding these incandescent twinkle lights – not LED or blinking lights, but bulbs that slowly twinkle one light at a time, not the entire strand going on and off at once adds to the glow and sparkle of a lit tree.

 • It is much easier to simply throw out old strands that don’t light.
 It is too time consuming to figure out the cause of the unlit bulbs.
 Even if you do find the cause, it is a weak point and is likely to just go out again.
 Toss and use a new strand.